Woodlands North MRT station: RTS Link

 In June 2011, it was announced that the northern terminus of the TEL will be connected to the proposed cross border rail link.
 On 16 January 2018, a bilateral agreement on the project was signed between Malaysia and Singapore, during the 8th Singapore-Malaysia Leaders' Retreat.
 The agreement finalised certain aspects of the project, including its maintenance facilities, operator, and customs facilities.

 However, the project was postponed on 21 May 2019 due to financial implications on Malaysia's side.
 On 31 October that year, Malaysia agreed to resume the RTS project at a lower cost although the project is still suspended until 30 April 2020.
 Due to the COVID-19 pandemic, it was agreed that the project be suspended further until 31 July 2020.
-The project officially resumed on 30 July 2020 with a new completion target by end 2026.
+The project officially resumed on 30 July 2020.

 The contract for the construction of the RTS Link Woodlands North station and associated tunnels was awarded to Penta-Ocean Construction Co Ltd for S$932.8 million (US$ million).
 The contract includes the construction of Singapore's Customs, Immigration, and Quarantine (CIQ) building.
-Construction is expected to begin in the first quarter of 2021, with expected completion by the end of 2026.
 On 22 January 2021, construction of the Singaporean side of the RTS link began with a groundbreaking ceremony near the station.
 On 29 January 2021, China Communications Construction Company Limited (Singapore branch) was awarded the second contract to construct tunnels and viaducts at a value of S$180 million (US$135.24 million).
 The King of Malaysia Ibrahim Iskandar of Johor visited the station on 7 May 2024 during his state visit to Singapore.

+Construction of the RTS Link Woodlands North station was completed on 4 September 2026.
+Final testing along the railway is in progress before its opening in early 2027.